PavanRangani/docs/docs/prd/incentive-stock/grant.md

 # Grant

+Total 5 types of Grant possible: NQSO, ISO, RSA, RSU & Carried Interest

+Amoung the 5 types, Carried Interest is only applicable to Limited Partnership type of Incentive Stock

-## Grant Entity Details
+## Entity Details

 #### Stock Name

-Shows the name of the stock company.
-Its disable field.
+Incentive stock.
+It can't be changed.

 #### Custodian

 Shows all types of company here.

-Not applicable for the `Carried Interest` type stock.
+Not applicable for the `Carried Interest` type Grant.

 #### Grant ID